 THE ROLE OF NEUROPLASTICITY IN THE DEVELOPMENT OF THE EMOTIONAL REGULATION SYSTEM :

-However, even if we have had a traumatic early life and have problems regulating our emotions, there are various, simple things we can do to us control our feelings (see below).
+However, even if we have had a traumatic early life and have problems regulating our emotions, there are various, simple things we can do to us control our feelings and develop our emotional regulation skills. (see below).